Marshmellmoo/realtime-rendering/submission-proj6.md

 - GPU Gems 3 for god rays implementation concepts
 - OpenGL post-processing tutorials for framebuffer techniques
 - Graphics programming resources for fog and atmospheric effects
+- I used chatgpt to debug and generate effects for my post-processing implementation

 ### Known Bugs